Most people can retire rich. I am convinced of this. And it’s not a complicated process either. In fact, it’s very simple…not easy…but simple.

 Very few people know where they are financially.
 They don’t know how much they spend on average each month.
 They don’t know how much they can and should save.
 They don’t know how much their investments are worth and they don’t know if they are investing correctly.
 You will never retire rich if you can’t answer these questions at the very least.
 The good news is, if you are willing to get out of your comfort zone you can easily get the answers you need.
 Do you know how much money is needed to retire rich?
 The answer depends on your situation.
 The best way to get a handle on this is to first know how much you spend.

-You can start tracking your spending by using an inexpensive software package like You Need A Budget, or you can even create your own spreadsheet.
+You can start tracking your spending by using an inexpensive software package, or you can even create your own spreadsheet.
 It doesn’t matter how you do it.
 What matters is that you do it and do it religiously.
 This is key – and you will never ever be rich and financially independent unless and until you know what you spend on average each month.

 With respect to your investments, create a balance sheet that lists them all and tallies the total value.
 If you have holdings all over town, consolidate whenever possible.
 There is no reason on earth to have one IRA at Vanguard, another at T Rowe Price and a third at the local bank.
 You can consolidate all your holdings by transferring your accounts to one custodian like TD Ameritrade or Fidelity – I can’t stand Schwab because they are so damn expensive, so be a good Pilgrim and don’t open your accounts there.